 But if you venture out in search of sheds, it’s important to remember that it is both illegal and unethical to harass wildlife, and it’s easy to do so accidentally in early spring when elk are recovering from winter and more accessible at lower elevations.
 Ron Velarde, Colorado Parks and Wildlife’s northwest regional manager, says big-game animals lose as much as 30 percent of their body weight in winter, and the loss is magnified by human pressure, exponentially so when it includes the use of loud, fast off-road vehicles and dogs trained to hunt sheds.

-After wrapping up a backcountry turkey hunt with Colorado BHA Habitat Watchman Rick Hooley on Monday, April 13 (we both managed to harvest toms), Tuesday morning was set aside for revisiting some of my fall elk hunting spots, including the locales where two 6x6s were taken the previous two falls.
+After wrapping up a backcountry turkey hunt with Colorado BHA Habitat Watchman Rick Hooley (we both managed to harvest toms), the next morning was set aside for revisiting some of my fall elk hunting spots, including the locales where two 6x6s were taken the previous two falls.
 At about 9,500 feet, I came across a 6x shed.

 After scouting some new, higher terrain, I decided to pass through the same area on the way down in hopes of locating the matched shed, and found the 6x (matching) antler partly buried in the duff about 100 feet upslope from the first one.
 Scouting in the same general area Wednesday morning, I picked up a 5x elk shed, but no matching antler.